The Stash protocol.

 What is the stash-1 protocol?

-The stash-1 protocol is Stash's specification for how LLMs and agentic tools read Stash captures across three channels: the pixel banner rendered into every screenshot, XMP metadata embedded in the saved JPEG, and a local Model Context Protocol (MCP) server.
+The stash-1 protocol is Stash's specification for how LLMs and agentic tools read Stash captures across native screenshot channels, Chrome extension PNG metadata, and a local Model Context Protocol (MCP) server.
 Each channel is a fallback for the layer above.

 Which channel is most authoritative — banner, XMP, or MCP?

-The MCP server is most authoritative when the original Mac is reachable, because it carries the full live dossier including the un-summarized accessibility tree.
+For native Stash captures, the MCP server is most authoritative when the original Mac is reachable, because it carries the full live dossier including the un-summarized accessibility tree.
 XMP is next — it survives file-on-disk flows like email and Drive.
 The pixel banner is the last-resort channel that survives anything an image survives, including pasted-into-chat captures where every byte of metadata has been stripped.
+For Chrome extension captures, prefer the imported Stash History/MCP item, then the PNG tEXt chunks, then visible pixels.

 Can I read Stash captures from a remote machine?